 Ragna Sara Jónsdóttir is the founder of FÓLK.
 After completing a BA in anthropology, she worked in print and broadcast media which earned her experience she wouldn’t trade for a million, but also a media prize for best articles on environmental issues.
-Ragna then completed a MSc. degree in international business administration at Copenhagen Business School.
+Ragna then completed an MSc. degree in international business administration at Copenhagen Business School.
 After graduation, she founded a consultancy with a focus on corporate social responsibility where her clients included the United Nations Development Program, Icelandic Ministry of Foreign Affairs and Islandsbanki.
-Jumping onto an unexpected opportunity, she became director of communications and later of responsibility at Iceland’s state owned energy company, Landsvirkjun, before starting the brand FÓLK.
+Jumping onto an unexpected opportunity, she became director of communications and later of responsibility at Iceland’s state-owned energy company, Landsvirkjun, before starting the brand FÓLK.
 Ragna has engaged in environmental and human rights issues, she has been the president of UN Women National Committee in Iceland and a board member at Festa´s Center for corporate social responsibility.

 Our second collaborator is the designer Ólína Rögnudóttir.
 She is the designer of the Living Objects collection. Ólína is educated in the field of MultiMedia, Communication and Product design with a special focus on sustainability. Ólína received her BA Degree in Design and Business from KEA (Copenhagen School of Design & Technology) in 2016.
 In her work she explores where functionality meets aesthetics, through the interplay of simple shapes and natural materials.